koodaamo/postalcodeareas-fi/README.md

 ## Building the data

-Check out the source, cd to directory containing the `rebuild.py` module, and run it.
+Check out the source, cd to directory containing the `rebuild.py` module, and run it:

+    python rebuild.py --help

+Then use the (re)builder script as instructed.
 To use data from the Google Fusion table created by Duukkis, you should get an API key from Google as well.
 To use data provided by Statistics Finland, using the Paavo API, no api key is needed.

 ## Using the data